 During WW1, the then vacant Dunlay Block had been given rent free to the Women's Institute to use to prepare parcel for the men overseas.

 The Marmora Herald reported on April 8, 1915,

 "Mr. Walter Donnelly has moved into the Dunlay Block which was formerly used as a drug store.
 The front part has been fitted up for a barber shop and back of the barber shop will be the pool room."

-Daniel's two sons, Harry and Edward (1888-1948) operated a clothing store, Dunlay’s, which replaced the drugstore and in 1951, after Edward's death, Harry was joined by Joe Murray (husband of Dan’s granddaughter Rita) and the store was renamed Dunlay & Murray’s.
+Daniel's two sons, Harry and Edward (1888-1948) operated a clothing store, Dunlay’s, which replaced the drugstore.
+The Marmora Herald, dated Aug.
+14, 1919, reported "The interior of the Dunlay store is being renovated and fitted up in an attractive manner.
+Masters Ed and Harry Dunlay will ope a gents furnishing store at a early date."
+In 1951, after Edward's death, Harry was joined by Joe Murray (husband of Dan’s granddaughter Rita) and the store was renamed Dunlay & Murray’s.
 Harry died in 1952.

 In May of 1968, while the Murrays were living above the store, they suffered a shoot-out incident that left the culprit, James "Squeak" Reynolds in hospital, shot by the Provincial Police.
 A teen dance in the area had just ended, making things pretty tense for the police.
 Shots penetrated the wall and the ceiling to their living quarters, leaving the family shaken.
 Celia Murray explains, "Scary night.
 My sister and I watched from the upstairs windows as an officer "shot him down" on the street....then my mother said " that is enough excitement - go to bed"! "